Protect your investment – why take the risk?

 An architect looks after your interests.
 Safeguarding against those fleeting kneejerk opinions gleaned from glossy internet and makeover shows.
 An architect will look for the best solution for your circumstances and requirements.
 Avoiding “what if” situations once a project reaches construction, when changes become expensive.

 An architect will spend at least 7 years training to attain RIBA and ARB certifications, learning and honing design and technical knowledge to pass onto your project.
 We must then attend continuous training to keep up to date with current issues.
 A draughtsman can learn basic CAD (computer aided design) from the internet!
-However, it is also necessary but to also know what you are drawing and convey the correct information.
+However, it is also necessary to know what you are drawing and convey the correct information.

 An architect does not just produce drawings.
 This is only part of their expertise.
 A drawing package has to read as an integrated whole – a set of detailed drawings and schedule of works can run to over a hundred pages in some cases.
 An architect will have knowledge of different technical and legal issues, allowing him to help resolve issues that arise during the construction process – or foresee and design out the issues at the drawing board stage.
 Most clients find the design process to be informative as it leads them through the decisions that impact a design project, without being pressured to make the decisions “on the hoof” later on.